Thick As Thieves Live Service, Roadmap, and Console Guide

 Console Status Today

 The official FAQ says the current focus is preparing the PC release for launch and that the team would love to bring Thick As Thieves to as many platforms as possible.
-That is encouraging, but it is not a date, a storefront, or a version announcement.
-The clean answer for readers is that console interest exists, while launch confirmation does not.
+That is encouraging, but it is not a dated console release.
+The clean answer for readers is that console interest exists, while a May 20 console launch should not be promised from current FAQ wording.

 This distinction matters for search traffic.
 A lot of gaming queries are really purchase timing queries.
 If someone is deciding whether to buy on Steam now or wait for console, a vague “maybe later” answer is still useful as long as it is labeled honestly.
 The guide should resist the temptation to guess which console comes first or whether cross-progression would exist.